Oneness is the state of mind where you can live and extend genuine peace and compassion. There are two paths to oneness. Learn how to travel both.

 An intermediary step would be to learn the process for basic mindfulness mediation.
 This will provide a foundation for the more advanced technique of Japa Meditation.

-We recommend traveling both Truth-seeker’s paths to finding oneness.
+The two paths to oneness have the same goal, but use different methods.
+We recommend traveling both.
 Achieving oneness is not an aspirational goal.
 It results from solid practical and realistic work.
 It takes courage and persistence.
 Everyone benefits when we undertake this journey.

 Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia